-- Pursue establishment of an Open Space Fund, and establish an Open Space Committee, which would recommend to the Town Board how to use the fund. - Use all or part of the tax revenue as seed money for the Town's proposed Density Reduction Program (see Chapter 5,) which the Town can use to preserve open space and reduce the overall residential buildout. - Dedicate funds from the sale of in-rem properties for the purchase of open space and/or the development or improvement of recreational facilities (see Chapter 9.)
+- Pursue establishment of an Open Space Fund, and establish an Open Space Committee, which would recommend to the Town Board how to use the fund. - Dedicate funds from the sale of in-rem properties for the purchase of open space and/or the development or improvement of recreational facilities (see Chapter 9.)